 Minority Language At Home Method, – MLAH or ML@H

-There are a few different methods you can use to raise a bilingual child, depending on your family situation.
+There are a few different language strategies you can use to raise a bilingual child, depending on your family situation.
 One of the most popular is OPOL, which I have written about in a previous post.
 Another is Minority Language at Home or MLAH.
 This approach is exactly how it sounds.
 Using the main language (or majority language) in the community, and the minority language at home”.

-Families who use the Minority Language at Home approach are usually migrants or expats.
-Families who have moved abroad to a country where the community language is different to their native language.
 Other parents however, also decide to use the Minority Language at home in order to improve the minority language.
 Of course, it can only work if both parents can speak the minority language, and this is not always the case.

 Does the Minority Language At Home Approach really work?

-Professor Francois Grosjean, one of the most famous specialists in bilingualism, suggests that using the minority language at home is the best method for helping children become bilingual.
 Based on his research: “the strategy has a clear advantage, in that the weaker language (the home language) will receive much more input than if only one parent uses it as in the OPOL – One Parent One Language strategy”

 Not all families are in a situation where it can work though.
 As mentioned, both parents need to be able to speak the minority language and be comfortable using it consistently.